-We were originally going to be in Nashville just one night but then we decided to start our trip two days early.
-We both felt that a one night stay might be just a bit too much for our first 24 hours on the road.
+We were initially going to be in Nashville just one night, but then we decided to start our trip two days early.
+My husband and I both felt that a one night stay might be just a bit too much for our first 24 hours on the road.

-It takes around an hour or so to see the hotels various indoor atriums.
-We went at night and I think I preferred it better to daytime as the light shows in the atriums were brighter and had more sparkle.
+It takes around an hour or so to see the hotels indoor atriums.
+We went at night, and I think I preferred it better to daytime as the light shows in the atriums were brighter and had more sparkle.

 One thing my husband and I both wanted to do on this trip was to experience local restaurants.
 We don’t plan to eat out more than once or twice a week but when we do we want to experience local favorites.

-Yelp seems to be a great way to discover such places.
+Yelp seems to be an excellent way to discover such places.
 It helped us find The Pharmacy in Nashville.
 I had the Falafel burger with sweet potato fries and a ginger phosphate –yum.
-Normally we just drink water and lemon in restaurants but we made an exception at The Pharmacy since they made original sodas on site.
+Normally we just drink water in restaurants, but we made an exception at The Pharmacy since they made original sodas on site.

-Everyone in the family was extremely happy with what they ordered and was full all the way to dinner time–something that rarely happens with our teenagers and 20 year old son.
+Everyone in the family was pleased with what they ordered and was full all the way to dinner time–something that rarely happens with our teenagers and 20-year-old son.

 As I said last week the weather was freezing in Nashville the short time we were there causing my husband to worry about freezing pipes.
-To put his worry to rest we got a campsite very close to the restrooms so we could dry camp (not hook-up water).
+To put his concern to rest, we got a campsite very close to the restrooms so we could dry camp (no water hookup ).
 I was wondering what the quality of the bathrooms would be like but was very happy to find them well heated and well maintained.
 They were clean at all times of the day despite the park having numerous other campers.

-The park did have free wifi but it was painfully slow at most times of the day.
-I did however find the wifi in the common house to be very fast and the decor in the common house was so comfortable (that is it in the picture above)
+The park did have free wifi, but it was painfully slow at most of the day.
+I did, however, find the wifi in the common house to be very fast and the decor in the common room was so comfortable (that is it in the picture above)

 Life Is Precious